suhock/php-dependency-injection/README.md

 The library requires PHP 8.4 or later and is tested on PHP 8.4 and 8.5.

 The only required runtime dependency is the first-party `suhock/disposable` package; there are no third-party runtime dependencies.
+Persistent caching of compiled plans is available through OPcache (which ships with PHP) or the optional `ext-apcu` extension; see
-The optional `ext-apcu` extension enables persistent caching of compiled plans; see [Caching compiled plans](#caching-compiled-plans).
+[Caching compiled plans](#caching-compiled-plans).

 ## Basic usage